 - Making available face-masks, bacterial wipes, hand-sanitising options, and tissues

-- Clearly communicating the importance of complying with the Epidemic/Pandemic Policy and Procedures to Course Students and Course Volunteers
+- Clearly communicating the importance of complying with the Epidemic/Pandemic Policy and Procedures to all Persons

-- Actively encouraging all Course Students and Course Volunteers to comply with the Epidemic/Pandemic Policy and Procedures
+- Actively encouraging all Persons to comply with the Epidemic/Pandemic Policy and Procedures

 - Resolving any related issues that arise by deferring to the safest reasonable solution.